PatrickLiu2000/cs2200Notes/ProjectTips/Project3Tips.md

-# Project 3: Visual Memory Tips
+# Project 3: Virtual Memory Tips
 ## Don't Just Read, Understand
 - make sure to not just read the textbook/lecture slides very carefully, but make sure that you fundamentally know the concepts that it discusses
     - in this case knowing exactly what a frame table and page table are (what their entries map to, and how to index into them), the concept of paging (basically contiguous memory chunks)